I try to make all my book events fun and interactive! I’m happy to customize the perfect mix based on your input and the logistics of the venue.

-Presentations can include a visual slideshow, live drawing demonstration, Q&A, book signing & more!
+Presentations can include a visual slideshow, live drawing demonstration, Q&A, workshops, book signing & more!

 Interested in hosting a drawing game show or reader’s theater?
 Here’s some fun stuff a graphic novel event can include.